areias/wallpaper/README.md

 The page initially loads 20 images, but if we scroll down, it executes javascript and asks the server for more images without refreshing the page.

-By using the Network tab in the browser's develope tools we can try to see where our pictures are coming from.
+By using the Network tab in the browser's developer tools we can try to see where our pictures are coming from.

 To begin with this tab will be empty.
 This is because the Network view only starts recording information while it is open.
 Refresh the page and let's see the new requests that are loaded.